jeremychadabbott/VBA-LinkedIn-Automation/README.md

 Using this program, I filtered through 300 job listings labeled as "remote."
 Only 10 passed my filters, saving me an enormous amount of time.

+## Instructions
+open the XLSM (macro enabled spreadsheet) there are two buttons.
+One "Normal run, launch chrome, search jobs" and the other "Normal run on chrome already open" if you click "Normal run, launch chrome, search jobs"
+    chrome will launch and resize.
+    chrome will navigate to "linkedin" (there is an assumption here that you are already logged into linkedin" using mouse coordinates, mouse clicks on "Jobs" NOTE* mouse coordinate code requires your screen be set to 1366x768 using mouse coordinates, code clicks on "More" now a loop begins:
+    using mouse coordinates, mouse click and opens HTML window using mouse coordinates, mouse clicks into HTML windo and right clicks "copy" and cliks "outer HTML" code parses and finds first job that is NOT ALSO "we won't show you this job aymore" (important later) code opens job in new tab
+    code copies text of wopen window
+    code checks text against KEYWORDS (spreadsheet! modify keywords to suite YOU!) if any keywords are found, this is a job we DONT WANT if no keywords are found, code halts and waits for user interaction if no keywords are found, code presents user "hit <enter> to resume" when you hit enter, the screen will flip back to chrome, 2nd tab will close, page will refresh, and serach begins again if keywords are found, 2nd tab closes, page text is copied to check where mouse should click to hit "X" (don't show me this job again) page refreshes
+    search resumes until you hit <break>

+    if "Normal run on chrome already open" is clicked this assumes you have already opened linkin page and have performed a search and want to use this code against your search results code behaves almost the same as above except chrome does not launch so first you should have opened linkein. opened jobs. performed a search. now hit "Normal run on chrome already open" button

+    This code is just a little hack that helps me screen linkin positions.
+I leave it running on a second screen and when it halts
+    I see if it's a job I want or if I need to add more keywords to further filter out dumb jobs.